apache/trafficcontrol/docs/source/api/servers_id_queue_update.rst

 :action: The action processed, one of:

 	queue
-		Enqueued updates for the server, propagating configuration changes to the actual server dequeue
+		:term:`Queue Updates` was performed on the server, propagating configuration changes to the actual server dequeue
 		Canceled any pending updates on the server